BohanX/COVID19/README.md

 ## Summary:
 ### 0. Update on the parameter boundary  for model, End phase and Growth phase analysis
 ### 1. The logistic model was applied to 130 countries
-### 2. Mean turning point for these countries is on 2020-05-17
+### 2. Mean turning point for these countries is on 2020-06-01
 (This is an understimate because only countries close to turning points can be modeled)
-### 3. Mean CurveTop for these countries is on 2020-08-26
+### 3. Mean CurveTop for these countries is on 2020-09-30
 (This is also an understimate.
 If you check the graphs in the bottom, you will find that the numbers in some countires did not decrease as models predict )
-### 4. The situation is stablized in most countries.
-However, some countires in Europe and Africa continue to grow in numbers.
-Oceania started to show growth in numbers.
+### 4. The numbers in various countries continue to grow steadily while some countires in Europe and Africa continue to grow in numbers.

 ![](Canada_prediction.png)